-The manic phase of bipolar disorder may include the depression side at the same time, highly dangerous, seek medical attention if this is the case.
+The manic phase of bipolar disorder may include the depression side simultaneously, highly dangerous, seek medical attention if this is the case.
 However, it can also be a rapid cycling phase which means you can go from hypomania to depression to mania to depression again in short periods of time.
 This will require medical assistance immediately.

-The depression side of bipolar without rapid cycling is the same as other peoples depression.
+The depression side of bipolar without rapid cycling is similar to other peoples depression.

 The Symptoms of Bipolar Disorder – Mania